 I’ve worked with all kinds of professionals over the past 28 years; some, unfortunately, assume they are more professional than their perceptions allow.
 It’s not that they are uneducated or rude — they do not realize the power of perception when it comes to their online communications.

 I see this in my daily communications.
 Even with those, I’ve had long-term business relationships with those who know that I have two email etiquette websites and several books on the topic.

 They can appear terse, demanding, rude, uneducated, and lazy simply because they either are unaware of or choose not to practice business email etiquette staples.
 Some to the point where their emails are so unprofessional that I would not consider doing business with them if I did not otherwise know they are intelligent, credible, and very friendly.

 Email Etiquette is Just Smart Business

-So, why are folks so resistant to something that can do nothing but reflect positively on their business?
-Well, after all these years, I honestly believe it is due to underestimating the power of email in day-to-day business communications.
+So, why are folks so resistant to something that can do nothing but reflect positively on their career or business?
+Well, after all these years, I honestly believe it is simply due to underestimating the power of email in day-to-day business communications.

-I see it happen everyday — and it isn’t pretty…
+I see it happen every day — and it isn’t pretty…